-The disease is often diagnosed after a primary care physician performs routine laboratory tests that indicate there may be an abnormality of the parathyroid.
+The disease is often diagnosed after a primary care physician performs routine laboratory tests that indicate there may be an abnormality of the parathyroid gland hormones.
 One indicator is elevated calcium levels in the blood.
 In patients who are not hospitalized, elevated calcium levels generally indicate the need for further evaluation for hyperparathyroidism.
 The primary care physician generally refers the patient to an endocrinologist for further work-up and evaluation.
 If the biochemical tests performed confirm that the patient has parathyroid disease, the patient is referred to a surgeon for surgical removal of the parathyroid.
-Medical treatment is not ideal for parathyroid problems.
+Medical treatment is not ideal for parathyroid symptoms.

-For more details on this condition, and to view our Parathyroid-specific website, please visit www.sanantonioparathyroidsurgery.com
+For more details on this condition, and to view our parathyroid-specific website, please visit www.sanantonioparathyroidsurgery.com

-Many patients have a history of kidney stones or blood in their urine, or recent history of bone fractures.
+Many patients have a history of kidney stones or blood in their urine, or a recent history of bone fractures.
 Other symptoms include frequent urination and urination at night.

 Hyperparathyroidism can run in families.
 There is definitely a familial association with primary hyperparathyroidism, and it can be experienced in tandem with something called multiple endocrine neoplasias, a constellation of endocrine problems.
 If you have multiple family members who have had issues with primary hyperparathyroidism, then you certainly want to let your doctor know so that this can be investigated and evaluated.